gaurav-arya/StochasticAD.jl/docs/src/tutorials/optimizations.md

 Pkg.instantiate()
 ```

-In this tutorial, we solve two stochastic optimization problems using `StochasticAD` where the objective contains discrete randomness.
+In this tutorial, we solve two stochastic optimization problems using `StochasticAD` where the optimization objective is formed using discrete distributions.
 We will need the following packages:
 ```@example optimizations
 using Distributions # defines several supported discrete distributions using StochasticAD